How to get a car loan with a low income

 Can I get a car loan with a low income?

 However, before approving your application, the lender will still need to determine whether you can afford to repay the loan.
-They’ll consider your income, your employment history, your existing debts and other regular expenses before deciding whether to give you a loan.
+They’ll consider your income, employment history, existing debts and other regular expenses before deciding whether to give you a loan.

 Compare low income car loans